Few-Step Diffusion Language Models via Trajectory Self-Distillation: Proof of Theoretical Analysis

 \begin{lemma}[\textbf{Pythagorean Inequality for KL Divergence}~\cite{wolfer2024geometric}] Let $\mathcal{Q}$ be a log-convex set.
 If $q^* = \arg\min_{q \in \mathcal{Q}} \mathrm{KL}(p \| q)$ and $r \in \mathcal{Q}$, then

 \end{lemma}

-\begin{theorem}[\textbf{Trajectory distribution induces lower conditional dependence}] Let $p_\phi$ denote a pretrained teacher model and $p_\theta$ a student model.
-Consider the trajectory joint distribution $J_\phi^{\mathrm{Tra}}$ defined in~\Defref{def: traj-joint}, and the model-induced joint distribution $J_\theta$ defined in~\Eqref{eq: def-joint-tar}.
-Let
+\begin{theorem}[\textbf{Trajectory Distillation Induces Lower Conditional Total Correlation}] Let $p_\phi$ be a pretrained teacher model and $p_\theta$ a student model.
+Define the teacher trajectory joint distribution as $ J_\phi(\rvx_s,\rvx_t) $ and the student-induced joint distribution as $ J_\theta(\rvx_s,\rvx_t). $ Let $\theta^*$ be the optimal solution to \Eqref{eq:traj-distill}, and let $J_{\theta^*}$ denote the corresponding student joint distribution.
+Then, for any $s<t$, under mild assumption, the following inequality holds: